Privacy notice

 Transferring and Sharing Your Information

-When we transfer personal information outside of the jurisdiction you are located, we do so under a personal data protection agreement or contractual clauses that conform to applicable law in the jurisdiction where you are located, including standard contractual clauses or contracts where required by laws.
+When we transfer personal information outside of the jurisdiction in which you are located, we do so in compliance with applicable data protection laws.
+This may include implementing appropriate safeguards such as data transfer agreements or standard contractual clauses, where required by law.

 Identity Access Management